nf-core/rnaseq/docs/usage.md

 ### `--skipBiotypeQC`

 This skips the BiotypeQC step in the `featureCounts` process, explicitly useful when there is no available GTF/GFF with any `biotype` or similar information that could be used before.

+### `--additional_fasta`
+If provided, any genes here will get concatenated to the existing genome fasta, a GTF will be automatically created using the entire sequence as the `gene`, `transcript`, and `exon` features, and the alignment index will get created off of the combined fasta and GTF.
+It is recommended to save the reference with `--saveReference` so you do not need to create it again.

 ### `--skipAlignment`